48 Hours in Jerusalem: Recommended 2-Day Itinerary

 Muslim Sites in the Old City of Jerusalem

 A visit to the Temple Mount and the Dome of the Rock will be of particular interest to any Muslim since, after Mecca and Medina, the Dome of the Rock is Islam’s third most holy site.
-Constructed in 691-692 CE, it is instantly recognisable shimmering gold roof and blue-tiled exterior houses a sanctuary in which lies the Foundation Stone - where Mohammed (according to legend) ascended to heaven.
+Constructed in 691-692 CE, it is instantly recognizable shimmering gold roof and blue-tiled exterior houses a sanctuary in which lies the Foundation Stone - where Mohammed (according to legend) ascended to heaven.
 Since non-Muslims are not allowed to enter the Dome of the Rock itself, we would recommend joining a tour of the area.

 The Western Wall, Jerusalem.
 Photo credit: © Dmitry Mishin